csaravanan9208/calculatorinandroid/README.md

 ## PROGRAM :

-## Program to create and design an android application simple calculator using Intent.
+## Program to create and design an android application simple calculator using intent.

 ### MainActivity.java:
 ```